Still a ‘window for diplomacy’ to avert war over Ukraine, says No 10

 But he said the West is “not very interested in resolving the core question, the issue of the enlargement of Nato, the open door policy”.

-Further discussions are expected to take place later this week between US Secretary of State Antony Blinken and his Russian counterpart, Sergei Lavrov.
+Further discussions are expected to take place on Thursday between US Secretary of State Antony Blinken and his Russian counterpart, Sergei Lavrov.

+In a visit to the Commons, US House of Representatives speaker, Nancy Pelosi, suggested the Biden-Putin summit was contingent on the Lavrov talks being “successful”.

+Meanwhile, Western officials said they were already seeing a number of Russian “provocations” including a supposed car bomb attack on one of the leaders of the Moscow-backed separatist rebels in the eastern of the country.

 Earlier, Mr Johnson signalled that the prospect of Mr Putin still being “willing to engage in finding a diplomatic solution” is a “welcome sign”.